deepsahasbasani12-ops/OpenCMD-AI/README.md

 ---

+### Option 3 - Inbuilt Downloader
+1. Install Ollama App
+2. Install OpenCMD-AI App
+3. Open the OpenCMD-AI App
+4. Select the model you want to install.
+5. A Popup will ask you if you want to install the model.
+6. Click `Yes`, and wait for installation to complete.

+---

 ## How It Works

 OpenCMD Terminal connects to your local Ollama installation and allows you to interact with local AI models through a clean terminal-style interface.